nicmr/billing/README.md

   altemista-billing [command]

 Available Commands:
-  cost        Creates billing documents only for the specified month help        Help about any command serve       serve http requests
+  cost        Create billing documents for a specified month and uploads them to S3 help        Help about any command serve       Serve http requests, exposing an API similar to that of cost

 Flags:
   -h, --help   help for altemista-billing